ZakaryGates/111111/Text.md

 ![](text-create.png)

-To increase the number of text inputs, click on the plus sign, which changes the view to:
+To increase the number of text inputs, click on the gear icon, which changes the view to:

 ![](text-create-modify.png)